-- (1) A maximum of eight of the 15 examinations from compulsory and elective modules may be taken as written examinations or portfolios.
-Examinations can also be conducted in English. - (2) The examiners set the assignment for the examination. - (3) The first examination attempt must take place in full in the semester in which the respective module ends, including the subsequent lecture-free period, and be assessed within 6 weeks of the examination date.
+- (1) Examinations can also be conducted in English. - (2) The examiners set the assignment for the examination. - (3) The first examination attempt must take place in full in the semester in which the respective module ends, including the subsequent lecture-free period, and be assessed within 4 weeks of the examination date